As of 2026, cash usage has reached record lows—accounting for just 14% of payments—while credit and debit card dominance continues to rise.

 RFID tags typically communicate one-way only, usually from the tag to the reader, and cannot transmit large amounts of or complex data.
 That said, it has a range of a few hundred feet and is mostly used for access cards or in warehouse inventory and asset tracking.

-• NFC technology uses a subset of RFID technology, operating on one of the same frequencies RFID tags use.
+- NFC technology is a subset of RFID technology, operating on one of the same frequencies RFID tags use.
 It allows for two-way communication and can transmit more complex information, making it ideal for NFC payments, but has a very limited range, or proximity, of under four inches.

-Retailers that don’t keep up with evolving consumer demand may find themselves losing customers and revenue, so it’s imperative to stay ahead of the curve, especially with studies projecting that 87% of debit cards will be contactless by the end of 2022.
+Retailers that don’t keep up with evolving consumer demand may find themselves losing customers and revenue, so it’s imperative to stay ahead of the curve.
+In 2024, nearly 95% of eligible in-store card transactions were contactless.

-Another factor to consider is speed: all the buyer needs to do is wave or tap their card, significantly streamlining up the purchasing process, which improves the buyer’s experience.
-Plus, it can help make your business’ operations more efficient, particularly if you have a high amount of transactions.
+Another factor to consider is the speed of NFC.
+All the buyer needs to do is wave or tap their card, significantly streamlining up the purchasing process, which improves the buyer’s experience.
+Plus, it can help make your business’s operations more efficient, particularly if you have a high amount of transactions.

-There’s also a major advantage we haven’t spoken about yet that we’ll get into in the next section: security.
+There’s also a major advantage we haven’t spoken about yet: security.

 Good news: NFC payments are just as secure, if not more so, than paying using an EMV card.
 In fact, there are three key features in particular where NFC terminal security shines.